 We use Funds From Operations ("FFO") as an alternative measure of our operating performance, specifically as it relates to results of operations and liquidity.
 We compute FFO in accordance with standards established by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT") in its March 1995 White Paper (as amended in November 1999 and April 2002).
 As defined by NAREIT, FFO represents net income (computed in accordance with accounting principles generally accepted in the United States, or "GAAP"), excluding gains (or losses) from sales of property, plus real estate related depreciation and amortization (excluding amortization of loan origination costs) and after adjustments for unconsolidated partnerships and joint ventures.
 Most industry analysts and equity REITs, including us, consider FFO to be an appropriate supplemental measure of operating performance because, by excluding gains or losses on dispositions and excluding depreciation, FFO is a helpful tool that can assist in the comparison of the operating performance of a company's real estate between periods, or as compared to different companies.
-Management uses FFO as a supplemental measure to conduct and evaluate our business because there are certain limitations associated with using GAAP net income alone as the primary measure of our operating performance.
-Historical cost accounting for real estate assets in accordance with GAAP implicitly assumes that the value of real estate assets diminishes predictably over time, while historically real estate values have risen or fallen with market conditions.
+Management uses FFO as a supplemental measure of our operating performance of our operating performance.
+Historical cost accounting for real estate assets in accordance with GAAP mellicitly assumes that the value of real estate assets diminishes predictably over time, while historically real estate values have risen or fallen with market conditions.
 Accordingly, we believe FFO provides a valuable alternative measurement tool to GAAP when presenting our operating results.